JoshuaKasa/Rondine/README.md

 ![Rondine](https://user-images.githubusercontent.com/87675824/178853557-3705e67a-140e-40d6-8a2c-0d235d8df481.png)

+# 🖊️ ***TO-DO***

+- Object search: Search bar for searching objects and making it easier to find them.
+- Performance monitor: A way to monitor the performance of your game, such as frame rate and memory usage, could help you identify areas that need optimization.
+- States save / loading: The possibility of saving and loading game states to make it easier to debug certain states of the game and finding errors.
+- Keyboard shortcut customization: Allowing users to customize the keyboard shortcuts for Rondine's functions could improve workflow and make it easier to use.

 # 🧾 ***RONDINE***

 Rondine is a debug menu developed for helping debugging your games in the best way possible!